MailCheck-co/mailcheck.site/src/routes/blog/why-your-marketing-should-be-people-based/index.md

 thumbnailImg: ./marketing-people-based.png?format=jpg&width=880
 ---

-# PEOPLE-BASED MARKETING WHY YOU SHULD USE
+# PEOPLE-BASED MARKETING, WHY YOU SHOULD USE IT?

 {readingTime}